 There are numerous approaches to psychotherapy and it can be useful for clients to explore the various options prior to starting therapy.

+Often clients consider therapy alongside or as an alternative to medication being prescribed.
 Different therapists bring their own individuality as well as specific models of training to the therapeutic relationship which can be an important consideration for clients looking for a therapist, they feel comfortable working with.

-Psychotherapy is a collaborative treatment based on the relationship between an individual and a therapist.
-It provides a structured, supportive and confidential space to talk openly with someone who’s qualified, objective, neutral and non-judgmental.
+Research has repeatedly demonstrated that the crucial element for effective therapy is a strong relationship between client and therapist.
+Psychotherapy is a collaborative process based on the relationship between an individual and a therapist.
+It provides a structured, supportive and confidential space to talk openly with someone who’s qualified, objective (not a friend or family member) and can create a empathic, non-judgmental space.

 Modern research by professor Mick Cooper indicated that 79% of clients with similar presenting issues who received psychotherapeutic treatment showed improvement versus those who did not (control group).